 Around the Cathedral you will find the four main plaza squares including the art and history area of la Rotonda de los Jaliscienses Ilustres, the traditional park feel of Plaza de Armas, and the quieter Plaza de la Liberación.

-Plaza de la Liberación is a large square that hosts many concerts and demonstrations. here, you can find the statue of Miguel Hidalgo, Hotel Frances, and the 1800’s Neoclassic-style Teatro Degollado.
+Plaza de la Liberación is a large square that hosts many concerts. here, you can find the statue of Miguel Hidalgo, Hotel Frances, and the 1800’s Neoclassic-style Teatro Degollado.

 If you’re a fan of murals, you must check out a world Heritage site of Instituto Cultural Cabañas, a beautiful old hospital complex of buildings.
 It was used as a hospital and orphanage with over 106 rooms and 20 patios.